• Skip to primary navigation

 Power

-While choosing an entry-level welder, you have to consider the power rating of the welder.
-The purpose of the welder will determine the power rating your welder will have.
-If the welder is for small projects, you should be searching for a welder with a power input from 115 V and 40 V. If the project is a heavy-duty project, you will require a more powerful welder with a higher power input rating.
+If the welder is for small projects, you should be searching for a welder with a power input from 115 V and 40 V. If the project is heavy-duty, you will require a more powerful welder with a higher power input rating.

 You must know your power and adapt accordingly.
-If the welder has a low amperage value, for example, 135A or less, it is often compatible with most household power outlets.
+If the welder has a low amperage value, 135A or less, it is often compatible with most household power outlets.
 However, once the amperage is higher, you might require a 220 V power outlet.
 If your home doesn’t have this, you might have to get an adapter or consult an electrician.

 Portability

-Material to be welded
+Material to be welded.

 Brand